mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 design, like we're very design driven.
 As well as engineering driven, we also like always take like a more broader look.
-And look at like the, the problem, the general problems that like a lot of teams are facing and only like what developers are facing.
+And look at like the, the problem, the general problems that like a lot of teams are facing and not only like what developers are facing.
 Yeah.
 So that's basically how we look at this aspect.
 **Michaela:** [00:22:30] Okay.
-And so I know that at do, is you're actually working in squats or at least you used to I'm pro are you still working in, in terms of like collaborative, interdisciplinary teams?
+And so I know that at Doist is actually working in squats or at least you used to I'm pro are you still working in, in terms of like collaborative, interdisciplinary teams?
 And why did you choose that, that way of collaborating?
 **Amir:** [00:22:49] Yeah.
 I mean, that's a great question.
-And honestly, like the thing about this is kind of like, we do stuff a lot differently than most others, and we are always like, you know, trying to think from the first principles is just instead of just like copying others, of course, like we have tried to copy others.
+And honestly, like the thing about Doist is kind of like, we do stuff a lot differently than most others, and we are always like, you know, trying to think from the first principles is just instead of just like copying others, of course, like we have tried to copy others.
 It almost always not, does not really work for some reason.
 It's just this as a base.
 Like our structure is very unique in terms of how we work.
 And it's also like, I think from that side, it might sound a bit insane.
-So basically, like we have dynamic squad that are assembled and reassembled every month.
+So basically, like we have dynamic squats that are assembled and reassembled every month.
 Like depending on sometimes they are running for multiple months and we call these cycles.
-So we basically have like monthly cycles where for instance, like you can have like a cycle phase, like one of the cycles right now, it's kind of like creating a better composer for twist.
+So we basically have like monthly cycles where for instance, like you can have like a cycle phase, like one of the cycles right now, it's kind of like creating a better composer for Twist.
 And usually like this, these squats have like a designer, something Junius in them, maybe a support person or marketing person.
 And they are basically like self sufficient that they can actually go in and solve the whole problem space, like from, from start to finish and deliver that.
 And then apart from like these neck squats that are assembled, we also have like teams, so reserved.
-The iOS team is I think, seven people at the Android team.
+The iOS team is I think, seven people.And the Android team.
 And then we have backend and from then, and, you know, basically they're, they're kind of like focusing more on like the holistic view of the code basis.
 Yeah.
 So that's kind of how we work.
-And then we also have something called internal audit, which is based like team specific.
-We call them dues, but you always got projects that, for instance, like iOS, the thing is upcoming due and it's only affecting the iOS team and they basically have like some, a person allocated.
+And then we also have something called internal Dues, which is based like team specific.
+We call them Dues, but you always got projects that, for instance, like iOS-14 is an upcoming due and it's only affecting the iOS team and they basically have like some, a person allocated.
 Sometimes it can also have the two persons allocated for that.
 And apart from those, so we basically have like a, you know, Product squats.
-We have these internal squats and then we also have personal dues, which is based like one person, like having a personal project that maybe isn't like even adding something to our products.
+We have these like internal squats and then we also have personal Dues, which is based like one person, like having a personal project that maybe isn't like even adding something to our product.
-Um, for instance, like our, one of our designers did like internet for tourists.
+Um, for instance, like our, one of our designers did like internet for Doist.
 Where he based like designed and coded everything in the cycle and, you know, so that's how we work.
 And I think really this is probably a very unique way.
 And I, I at least, I don't know many things the dude like, like we did, but yeah, I